The Lion King (musical)

-The Lion King is a stage musical with music by Elton John, lyrics by Tim Rice, and a book by Roger Allers and Irene Mecchi, with additional music and lyrics by Lebo M, Mark Mancina, Jay Rifkin, Julie Taymor, and Hans Zimmer.
-It is based on the 1994 Walt Disney Animation Studios' film of the same name.
-Directed by Taymor, the musical features actors in animal costumes as well as giant, hollow puppets.
-The show is produced by Disney Theatrical Productions.
+The Lion King is a stage musical with a book by Roger Allers and Irene Mecchi based on the 1994 Walt Disney Animation Studios' film of the same name.
+Directed by Julie Taymor, the musical features actors in animal costumes as well as giant, hollow puppets.
+The show is produced by Disney Theatrical Productions and features songs from the original film by Elton John and Tim Rice, while the majority of new songs were contributed by Lebo M, Mark Mancina, Jay Rifkin, Tsidii Le Loka, Taymor, and Hans Zimmer.